 Google wants to build a vertical business.
-The search company wants to be more Apple-like and own a complete technology stack where it can use own brand gadgets to leverage its software and services.
+The search company wants to be more Apple-like and own a complete suite of technology where it can use own brand gadgets to leverage its software and services.

 Going vertical is a smart strategy – look what it did for Apple.
-At first sight Google looks better placed than Microsoft to build a full technology stack to tackle Apple head-on.
+Google looks better placed than Microsoft to build a full technology stack to tackle Apple head-on.

 True, Google is nowhere in the PC sector.
 In sales terms the Chromebook is a freak show – a mere rounding error in industry statistics.
 It is hard to see that improving in the immediate future.

 Google’s Trojan Horse in the PC market is the Chrome browser.
 ChromeOS may be just a blip on the radar when counting operating systems.
 If we count screen instead – which are arguably just as important these days – then Google has a significant PC market share.

 Gmail looms large in the mail sector and when it comes to search no-one comes close.
 Factor these into Google’s vertical market strategy and we’re looking at something potentially powerful.